-An American resident of Spain, after a master's at the LSE, Zachary, continued in London, first as an analyst for a PE fund before switching to a global value hedge fund.
-He's an expert in modeling, fundamental analysis, and valuation with a global outlook.
-As a freelancer, he's completed the sale of a small business, advised on early-stage funding rounds, and acted as CFO for an upstart cidery.
-When he is not freelancing, he is a winemaker.
+An American, now resident in Spain, Zachary continued his journey in London after completing his master's at the LSE, first as an analyst for a PE fund before switching to a global value hedge fund.
+Zachary is an expert in modeling, fundamental analysis, and valuation.
+As a freelancer, Zachary has completed the sale of a small business, advised on early-stage funding rounds, and acted as interim CFO for upstart companies.
+When he is not freelancing, he enjoys making wine.

 Helped determine the pricing of leads by analyzing the profitability of insurance companies.

 Built a simple financial model to clarify an analysis.